Arbiter1227/Blackjack/README.md

 # About
 Now that you understand the game, here's some info about the code.
 ## Bugs
-So far, I've only found one.
+So far, I haven't found any.
-If you stand on your first turn (which you should never, BTW), it does some wacky things.
 ## AI
 The Enemy AI will automatically stand if it's score is higher than 15.
 Use this info to your advantage.